Are carbs really bad for your diet?

 Good Carbs and Bad Carbs?

 Not all carbs are the same.
 For example some are digested and converted into dietary sugar (glucose) more quickly than others.
 This can cause a blood sugar spike and, over time, through the release of insulin, increase the risk of diabetes.
+In the short term also, the dip after a blood sugar spike can cause us to feel hungry again and crave sweet food, which isn't good for our health or our weight.

-The Glycemic Index measures how quickly foods release sugar into the bloodstream; and the Glycemic Load measures how much carbohydrate there is in a portion of food.
+The Glycemic Index (GI) measures how quickly foods release sugar into the bloodstream; and the Glycemic Load measures how much carbohydrate there is in a portion of food.
 These measures suggest that brown rice, wholemeal bread, wholemeal pasta and sweet potatoes have a lower glycemic load and are therefore healthier than white rice, white bread and pasta and ordinary potatoes – and healthier than cakes, biscuits and sugary drinks which have a higher glycemic rating.

 Low carb, low fat or balanced weight loss diet?